marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

   prologue/epilogue saves/restores that SFR and initializes it with zero in case the ISR code might (implicitly) use it.

-* RAM larger than 64 KiB is not supported by GCC for AVR targets.
+* RAM larger than 64 |nbsp| KiB is not supported by GCC for AVR targets.
   If you use inline assembler to read from locations outside the 16-bit address range and change one of the ``RAMP`` registers, you must reset it to zero after the access.